TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 141/Psalms 141.4.md

 ---

-Incline not my heart to any evil thing, To practise deeds of wickedness With men that work iniquity: And let me not eat of their dainties.
+Don't incline my heart to any evil thing, to practice deeds of wickedness with men who work iniquity.
+Don't let me eat of their delicacies.